 So go ahead and take the plunge into retirement!
 It’s a new beginning full of endless possibilities.

-What is a fun job after retirement?
+What are fun jobs after retirement?

 Some people choose to continue working in the same field, but in a more relaxed or part-time capacity.
 Other people choose to use their retirement to try something new and exciting, such as starting their own business, traveling, or taking up a new hobby.